-F. If a student is graduating in the school year 2017-2018, and is a first-time test taker of Algebra I and/or English 10 in that school year, and has passed the course(s) but failed the Maryland High School Assessment aligned with those course(s), that student is exempt from completing a Bridge Project and will have met the assessment requirement for Algebra I and/or English 10.
+F. If a student is graduating in the school year [2017-2018] 2019 - 2020 or 2020-2021, [and is a first time test taker of Algebra I or English 10 in that school year] and has passed [the] Algebra I and/or English 10 courses but failed the Maryland [High School] Comprehensive Assessment aligned with those courses, that student is exempt from completing a Bridge Project and will have met the assessment requirement for Algebra I and/or English 10.